 Shared vs Managed: Which WordPress hosting is the best?

 It’s simple, you should pick a WordPress hosting plan depending on your needs.
-While establishing a WordPress site with extra features is a good idea, but if you’re not using those features then why pay the extra bucks?
+While establishing a WordPress site with extra features is a good idea, why pay the server cost per month if you’re not using those features?

 The best way you can utilize this is to start with Shared WordPress hosting.
 It is affordable, easy to set up, and comes with plenty of features to boost your web presence.

 If you think your website will get higher traffic or if you’re selling some sort of services, then a Managed WordPress option is preferred.
-But keep in mind that Managed hosting plans are a bit expensive, as they offer more features.
+But keep in mind that Managed hosting plans are a bit expensive, as they offer more features that are often WordPress specific.

 What to look for when choosing a Quality WordPress Host?